 7. Page Springs

 A drive along Page Springs Road is definitely worth the 20-minute trip from Cottonwood.
-The road dips and rises through the Oak Creek Canyon and passes by scenic wineries such as Oak Creek Vineyards & Winery, with its selection of Arizona wines, and D.A.
+The road dips and rises through the Oak Creek Canyon and passes by scenic wineries such as Oak Creek Vineyards & Winery, with its selection of Arizona wines.
+Also on the way is D.A.
 Ranch Lodge & Estate Vineyards, which features a luxurious log-cabin venue fronted by a lovely tree-lined pond.
 Plan to spend several hours meandering along Page Springs Road and sampling the variety of wines available.

 Top it off with a lunch or dinner with stunning views of Oak Creek at Up the Creek Bistro Wine Bar.